LIBERATING FOOTBALL TRAVEL

 For football travellers, a trip to Dingwall can be combined with a ride on the scenic Kyle of Localsh or Far North rail lines.
 Dingwall station is a short walk from the Global Energy Stadium, named after the locally based, multinational company run by County chairman Roy MacGregor, a former youth team player.

-Still referred to on certain maps by its old name of Victoria Park, it adjoins the Highland Football Academy, positive evidence of the healthy level of cooperation between Ross County and Inverness Caledonian Thistle for the good of the game in this remote region.
-A modern indoor and outdoor complex, with professional coaching, draws in young hopefuls from as far away as the Isle of Lewis
+Still referred to on certain maps by its regular name of Victoria Park, it sits next to the Highland Football Academy, positive evidence of the healthy level of co-operation between Ross County and Inverness Caledonian Thistle for the good of the game in this remote region.
+A modern indoor and outdoor complex, with professional coaching, draws in young hopefuls from as far away as the Isle of Lewis.

 Getting Around